dy1io/hassio-addons/README.md

 ## About

-These are a collection of add-ons for Hass.io that I've either built or modified from another source to serve my needs.
+These are a collection of add-ons for Hass.io that I've either built myself or modified from another source to serve my needs.
 Add-ons found here are typically born out of my own needs, but I publish them here in case anyone else finds them useful.